Christ the Redeemer, Rio de Janeiro

 Brazil has a high road accident rate.
 Driving standards are poor.
 Take care on the roads and avoid riding bicycles.
 In many rural areas, roads are in poor condition away from the main highways.
 Bus and coach crashes are frequent.

-Immediately report all accidents involving personal injury to the police: call 190 or file a report at a police station.
-Also call the police if the vehicles are obstructing traffic and you need help.
+Immediately report all accidents to the police: call 190 or go to a police station.

 Drink-driving